-Government Computer News (GCN) recently carried a story on the difficulties experienced with, "Performance-Based Contracting", which has been made part of the Federal Acquisition Regulation (FAR) in an attempt to pre-establish at contract award those discrete outcomes that determine if and when a contractor will be paid.
+Government Computer News (GCN) carried a story in 2006 on the difficulties experienced with, "Performance-Based Contracting", which has been made part of the Federal Acquisition Regulation (FAR) in an attempt to pre-establish at contract award those discrete outcomes that determine if and when a contractor will be paid.
 The conditions it cites remain today in terms of a dramatic need for contract baseline management.

 Interestingly enough, the article splits the blame for the difficulties right down the middle, stating the government typically has problems defining what it wants as an end product or outcome and looks to contractors to define it for them.
 More than willing to do so, the contractors detail specific end products or outcomes, set schedule milestones and submit competitive proposals.